thriuin/ogc_search/README.md

 ## Setup

 OGC Search is a Django 2.1 application that runs on Python 3.6 or higher.
-It also requires Solr 6.6.2, which is compatible with the very of Solr currently in use with Open Canada.
+It also requires Solr 6.6.2, which is compatible with the version of Solr currently in use with Open Canada.

  #### ogc_search